menu

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in San Antonio, the Hot Wells neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-In addition, one of the unique characteristics of the Hot Wells neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.5% of the neighborhoods in America.
+In addition, the Hot Wells neighborhood stands out for having an average per capita income lower than 97.5% of the neighborhoods in the United States.

 Did you know that the Hot Wells neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 64.9% of this neighborhood's residents have Mexican ancestry.